Mirrasol/Converter-Async/README.md

 Currency Converter - a simple and easy to use REST API to check the latest global currency rates.
 It provides registered users with an access to the list of world currencies and allows them to convert from one currency to another.
 The project includes JWT authentication and integration with an external API for a real-time exchange.

 ## Features

   - register and login to check the list of all available currencies
   - quickly convert one currency to another using the most recent exchange rate data
+  - the project is integrated with an external currency API ["Currency Data API"](https://apilayer.com/marketplace/currency_data-api) to provide the neccesary data

 ## Installation